thearst3rd/crispy-doom/README.md

 * Up to date with Crispy Doom 5.10.1 (up to commit [40fd021](https://github.com/fabiangreffrath/crispy-doom/tree/40fd021c6368ea3ac82315730c36c92f3496643f))
 * Very high feature parity with the PC version, full Crispy menu intact (other than things not relevant to a Wii U release)
 * Smooth analog control support - both moving and turning make use of the analog values of the analog sticks
+* Simple WAD picker
 * Music support using OPL3
 	* Causes a bit of a stutter when loading a new music track.
 I'm looking into making this faster, but it's not too bad for most levels.
+	* Note: There is a known bug involving the Freedoom WADs (and probably others) - details below
 * Controller rebinding
 	* Currently this can only be achieved by editing `crispy-doom.cfg`.
-In the future this will be made easier by doing it through a launcher.
+In the future this will be made easier by doing it through the launcher.
 * Optional toggle to fix the [blockmap bug](https://youtu.be/-IYz6-KnvWU) (on page 4 of the Crispy menu)

 ### What's not perfect (yet)